-The City's net debt service totals \$222.1 million over nineteen years.
-Project balances that make up this debt range from the small - \$10,100 for the Blunt Park Renovation, to the large - \$9.9 million for citywide ESCO (Energy Service Contracts, Phase II of III) projects for facility enhancements and improvements that maximize energy efficiency.
+The City's net debt service totals \$217.6 million over thirty years.
+Project balances that make up this debt range from the small - \$10,100 for the Blunt Park Renovation, to the large - \$14.1 million for the City's new Culinary and Nutrition Center, which provides freshly cooked meals to Springfield's 25,000+ students.

 There are many different ways to examine the City's debt.
-This document first examines the policy questions associated with our debt: for what purpose was the debt issued and in what structure or manner was it issued?
+This document first examines the policy questions associated with our debt: for what purpose was the debt issued and how has the City decided to structure its debt repayment schedule?
 The study then examines what this debt tells us about Springfield's finances.

-The latter analysis relies on benchmarks established by the three large ratings agencies that evaluate and rate municipal debt: Moody's Investors Service, Standard & Poor's, and Fitch Ratings.
-These benchmarks tell us what our ability is to repay our debt, highlights areas for further investigation and public discourse, and will provides an overview of the information that will be used by rating agencies to determine Springfield's future bond rating.
+The latter analysis, what Springfield's outstanding debt can tell us vis-à-vis the City's finances, relies on benchmarks established by the three major ratings agencies: Moody's Investors Service, Standard & Poor's, and Fitch Ratings.
+These benchmarks measure our ability to repay our debt, highlight areas for further investigation and public discourse, and provide an overview of the information that will be used by rating agencies to determine Springfield's future bond rating.
 When Springfield wants to issue bonds, its bond rating reflects the credit worthiness of the City, which in turn has a direct impact on the interest rate the City will pay on its bonds.
-The higher the bond rating, the lower the risk of default and the less risk the investor is taking in purchasing our bonds.
+The higher the bond rating, the lower the risk of default, and the less risk an investor is taking in purchasing our bonds.